KAIST19/GitHub/README.md

-# GitHub
+# GitHub Glossary
-What's GitHub?

 ## Base branch

-> The [branch](#branch) into which changes are combined when you merge a pull request.
+> The [branch](#branch) into which changes are combined when you [merge](#merge) a pull request.
 When you create a pull request, you can change the base branch from the repository's default branch to another branch if required.

 ## Branch

 > A branch is a parallel version of a [repository](#repository).
 It is contained within the repository, but does not affect the primary or main branch allowing you to work freely without disrupting the "live" version.
-When you've made the changes you want to make, you can merge your branch back into the main branch to publish your changes.
+When you've made the changes you want to make, you can [merge](#merge) your branch back into the main branch to publish your changes.

 ## Clone